Highway 20 (Israel)

-Highway 20, more commonly known as the Ayalon Highway, or simply Ayalon (נתיבי איילון, pronounced: "Netivei Ayalon", lit.
-"Ayalon lanes"), is a major intracity freeway in Gush Dan, Israel.
-The road runs along the eastern border of central Tel Aviv from north to south (with a planned east-west branch as well) and connects all of the major highways leading to the city—such as Highway 4 from Ashdod and the Southern regions, Highway 2 from Haifa and the Northern regions, Highway 5 from the East, and Highway 1 from Jerusalem and the Southeast.
-The Ayalon Highway is heavily used; on an average day almost 600,000 vehicles enter the freeway.
+Highway 20, more commonly known as the Ayalon Highway, or simply Ayalon (נתיבי איילון, pronounced: Netivei Ayalon, lit.
+"Ayalon lanes"), is a major inter city freeway in Gush Dan, Israel.
+The road runs along the eastern border of central Tel Aviv from north to south and connects all of the major highways leading to the city—such as Highway 4 from Ashdod and the Southern regions, Highway 2 from Haifa and the Northern regions, Highway 5 from the East, and Highway 1 from Jerusalem and the Southeast.
+The Ayalon Highway is heavily used; on an average day, almost 600,000 vehicles enter the freeway.
 It consists of a multi-lane highway with a multi-track railway located between the opposite travel lanes.
 Some of the highway's route is along the Ayalon River, hence its name.
+It is made of primarily asphalt.